-You know how hard tennis can be on your body.
-All of the sudden starts and stops, pivoting, and quick movements forward, backward and side-to-side.
-Your feet end up bearing the brunt of the impact, which puts them at risk for some common injuries...unless you take good care of them.
+Tennis can be rough on your body.
+All the sudden starts and stops, pivoting, and quick movements forward, backward and side-to-side.
+Your feet end up bearing the brunt of the impact, putting them at risk for some common injuries...unless you take good care of them.

 THE BASICS ---

-Injuries like stress fractures, tendonitis, plantar fasciitis, bunions, and corns are higher for tennis players.
-However, a pair of insoles can help improve alignment and abnormal foot motions that are the root cause of these problems.
+Injuries like stress fractures, tendonitis, plantar fasciitis, bunions, and corns are common among tennis players.
+Insoles can help improve alignment and abnormal foot motions that are the root cause of these problems.

 We recommend Tread Labs Pace or Dash insoles.
 For firm support, go for Pace.
 If you like super-firm support and a ventilated top cover, check out Dash.
 The carbon fiber arch support is thin and light, while offering the stiffness you need for superior energy return.